 Therefore, I know from experience that small private groups of women work, which proves my point that women need women.

 Perhaps you’ve read my post on embracing serendipity?
 This was just such an occasion.
 The first time I led a group happened by chance when I met a young advertising executive.
-He asked me to form a group.
-He wanted to understand the psychology of a woman over 50+ for advertising purposes.
+He expressed a strong interest in research about women over 50, specifically to better understand their psychology for advertising purposes.
+A review of existing literature and focus group insights helped inform the group’s discussions and objectives.
+The group was formed in part to contribute to research and deepen understanding of this demographic.

 A SHORT DESCRIPTION OF THE WOMEN

 They were from several different cities.
 These women were not at home sitting on their laurels.
 They felt ‘invisible’ due to their age.
-These women had joy and freedom but also problems and issues.
+These women had joy and freedom but also shared their struggles and issues within the group.
 I could feel their gladness in accepting my invitation because they all left my home with smiles and still yaketing.
 It was all good.

 MY REACTION